 Table 9-10 through Table 9-15 show the Day-Ahead Energy Market interchange totals at the individual interface pricing points.
-In the first six months of 2014, up-to congestion transactions accounted for 67.3 percent of all scheduled import MW transactions, 57.2 percent of all scheduled export MW transactions and 23.6 percent of the net interchange volume in the Day-Ahead Energy Market.
-Net interchange in the Day-Ahead Energy Market, including up-to congestion transactions, is shown by interface pricing point in the first six months of 2014 in Table 9-10.
-Up-to congestion transactions by interface pricing point in the first six months of 2014 are shown in Table 9-11.
+In the first nine months of 2014, up-to congestion transactions accounted for 66.1 percent of all scheduled import MW transactions, 55.0 percent of all scheduled export MW transactions and 14.3 percent of the net interchange volume in the Day-Ahead Energy Market.
+Net interchange in the Day-Ahead Energy Market, including up-to congestion transactions, is shown by interface pricing point in the first nine months of 2014 in Table 9-10.
+Up-to congestion transactions by interface pricing point in the first nine months of 2014 are shown in Table 9-11.
 Gross imports and exports, including up-to congestion transactions, for the Day-Ahead Energy Market are shown in Table 9-12 and Table 9-14, while gross import up-to congestion transactions are show in Table 9-13 and gross export up-to congestion transactions are shown in Table 9-15.

-There is one interface pricing point eligible for day-ahead transaction scheduling only (NIPSCO).
-The NIPSCO interface pricing point was created prior to the integration of all balancing authorities into MISO.
-Transactions sourcing or sinking in the NIPSCO balancing authority were eligible to receive the real-time NIPSCO interface pricing point.
-After the integration, all real-time transactions sourcing or sinking in MISO, and thus receive the MISO interface pricing point in the Real-Time Energy Market.
-For this reason, it was no longer possible to receive the NIPSCO interface pricing point in the Real-Time Energy Market.
-The MISO.
-The NIPSCO interface pricing point in the Real-Time Energy Market after the integration of NIPSCO into MISO.
-The NIPSCO interface pricing point in the Real-Time Energy Market after the integration of NIPSCO into MISO.
-The NIPSCO interface pricing point remains an eligible interface pricing point in the PJM Day-Ahead Energy Market to facilitate the long term day-ahead positions created at the NIPSCO Interface prior to the integration.
+There is one interface pricing point eligible for dayahead transaction scheduling only (NIPSCO).
+The NIPSCO interface pricing point was created when the individual balancing authorities that integrated to form MISO operated independently.
+Transactions sourcing or sinking in the NIPSCO balancing authority were eligible to receive the realtime NIPSCO interface pricing point.
+After the formation of the MISO RTO, all real-time transactions sourcing or sinking in NIPSCO are represented on the NERC tag as sourcing or sinking in MISO, and thus receive the MISO interface pricing point in the Real-Time Energy Market.
+For this reason, it was no longer possible to receive the NIPSCO interface pricing point in the Real-Time Energy Market after the integration of NIPSCO into MISO.
+The NIPSCO interface pricing point remains an eligible interface pricing point in the PJM Day-Ahead Energy Market to facilitate the long term dayahead positions created at the NIPSCO Interface prior to the integration.

 PJM consolidated the Southeast and Southwest interface pricing points to a single interface with separate import and export prices (SouthIMP and SouthEXP) on October 31, 2006.
 After the consolidation, several units were eligible to continue to receive the real-time Southeast and Southwest interface pricing points through grandfathered agreements.
 The Southeast pricing point also remains eligible to receive the real-time interface price only through the reserve sharing agreement with VACAR.
 The grandfathered agreements for the Southeast interface pricing point have expired.
-The Southeast interface pricing point remains an eligible interface pricing point in the PJM Day-Ahead Energy Market to facilitate the long term day-ahead positions created prior to the consolidation of the Southeast and Southwest interface pricing points.
+The Southeast interface pricing point remains an eligible interface pricing point in the PJM DayAhead Energy Market to facilitate the long term day-ahead positions created prior to the consolidation of the Southeast and Southwest interface pricing points.

-The MMU recommends that PJM eliminate the NIPSCO and Southeast interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with

-VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
+The MMU recommends that PJM eliminate the NIPSCO and Southeast interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.